typhoon-hil/hackathon2022/README.md

 ``` shell
 mkdir home/you_user_name/hackathon2022
 ```
-Unpack solution *hackathon_solution.tar* from cloned project directory to the solution directory *hackathon2022* you just made.
-This directory will be mounted as volume when you start docker container.
+Unpack solution *hackathon_solution.tar* from cloned project directory to the solution directory *hackathon2022* you just made, so that the path to solution file looks like this: ```c:\hackathon2022\hackathon_solution.py```.
+This directory will be mounted as volume when you start docker container so its important that all files from tar archive are there.

 Download image from https://github.com/typhoon-hil/hackathon2022/releases/download/hackathon_release/uegos-docker-image.tar.
 Open power shell in a directory where the image is downloaded.
 Load it in Docker and start it.
 To load the image and start it, follow these commands.
 If you are on Windows: